Etiqa/qasimodo-bdd-templates/Guide-writing-scenarios.md

 For example, users "submit authentication credentials", they do not "click the submit button".
 Review the _Bad Example_ shown before and find others steps that describe the "how" and not the "what".

-Avoid to describe user interaction with the UI and specifying the implementation.
-Making this, you do not limit your team neither your feature/application implementation.
+Avoid to describe the user interaction with the UI and to specify the implementation.
+Doing so, you won’t limit your team neither your feature/application implementation

 If you are describing the implementation or writing technical details, stop a second and ask yourself: "What for?" or "Why?" is the feature needed/wanted.
 This will help you to have a broader perspective, making easier to describe the feature's behavior.